SysKitTeam/docs-securitymanager/product-updates/security-manager-3-release-note.md

 description: This article describes what's new and improved in the latest version of SysKit Security Manager.
 ---

 SysKit Security Manager is centralized __SharePoint and Office 365 security reporting and management tool__.
 It was created to help SharePoint global and site collection administrators with controlling the security in their SharePoint and Office 365 environment.

+Tool has gone through some changes since the last version.
+One of those changes is that entering password for SharePoint Online directy into SysKit Security Manager is no longer required.
+From now on we are using the default sign in experience.

 [Try SysKit Security Manager Free](https://www.syskit.com/products/security-manager/download/)